 I recommend a walk on the seawall because the views are lovely, but I have some tips.

 - The seawall is nearly 100 years old, and it’s an uneven path.
-Unsteady walkers should take heed.
+Unsteady walkers should avoid it.

 - Don’t wear a backpack or carry a bulky bag, as it will be hard to pass by others on the seawall.
 The walkway is narrow.